Smooth convex extensions of convex functions: Introduction and main results

-Secondly, if we do not require that $C$ be convex, then the problem gets geometrically complicated, for the following reason.
-There are several possible, nonequivalent, definitions of convex functions defined on non-convex domains (see \cite{MinYan} for a study of three of them) but, no matter how one defines convexity of such functions, the problem cannot be solved just by adding further analytical conditions on the would-be Taylor polynomials of $f$ and disregarding the global geometry of the graph of $f$.
 To see why this is so, let us consider the following example: take any four numbers $a, b, c, d\in\R$ with $a<b<0<c<d$, and define $C=\{a, b, 0, c, d\}$ and $f(x)=|x|$ for $x\in C$.
 Since $C$ is a five-point set it is clear that, no matter what polynomials of degree up to $k\geq 1$ are chosen to be the differential data of $f$ on $C$, the function $f$ will satisfy Whitney's extension condition $(W^k)$ for every $k\in\N$.
 Hence there are many $C^{1}$ (even infinitely many $C^{\infty}$) functions $F$ with $F=f$ on $C$.
 But none of these $F$ can be convex on $\R$, because, as is easily checked, any convex extension $g$ of $f$ to $\R$ must satisfy $g(x)=|x|$ for every $x\in [a, d]$, and therefore $g$ cannot be differentiable at $0$.
-This example also shows that the most general forms of the extension problem for smooth convex functions are different in nature from the classical Whitney extension theorem \cite{Whitney} (for jets) and from the Whitney extension problems (for functions) dealt with in the mentioned papers \cite{Glaeser, BrudnyiShvartsman, BierstoneMilmanPawluka1, FeffermanAnnals2005, FeffermanAnnals2006, BierstoneMilmanPawluka2, FeffermanBullAMS2009, ShvartsmanAdvances2009, Israel, FeffermanIsraelLuli, ShvartsmanAdvances2014}, which are all of a local character.
+This example also shows that the most general forms of the extension problem for smooth convex functions are different in nature from the classical Whitney extension theorem \cite{Whitney} (for jets) and from the Whitney extension problems (for functions) dealt with in the mentioned papers \cite{Glaeser, BrudnyiShvartsman, BierstoneMilmanPawluka1, FeffermanAnnals2005, FeffermanAnnals2006, BierstoneMilmanPawluka2, FeffermanBullAMS2009, ShvartsmanAdvances2009, Israel, FeffermanIsraelLuli, ShvartsmanAdvances2014}, which are all of a local character (meaning that if one can obtain local solutions to the problem in question, with a uniform control of the modulus of continuity of the derivatives, then one can also obtain global solutions).

-Fortunately, there is evidence that the geometrical obstructions shown by these examples no longer exist when $C$ is assumed to be compact and convex.
+Fortunately, there is evidence that the geometrical obstructions present in these examples no longer exist when $C$ is assumed to be compact and convex.
 In particular, it is clear that if $f$ is convex on a compact convex set $C$ and is $C^{1}$ on a neighbourhood of $C$ then defines a Lipschitz, convex function on all of $\R^n$ which coincides with $f$ on $C$ (and that, in the case when $C$ has nonempty interior, $m(f)$ happens to be the minimal convex extension of $f$ to $\R^n$).